-Our hope that we should look to resides in the faith in us that comes from being in Christ Jesus (Matthew 12:17-21, Mark 16:15-16, John 1:12-14, John 3:3-6, Acts 2:38, Romans 15:12, Colossians 1:27, Colossians 2:2-3, 1 Timothy 1:1, 1 Peter 1:13-23).
-This hope comes from God our Father, and this is the hope that we rejoice in, “Christ in you, the hope of glory.”
+Our hope that we should look to resides in the faith that is in us that comes from being in Christ Jesus (Matthew 12:17-21, Mark 16:15-16, John 1:12-14, John 3:3-6, Acts 2:38, Romans 3:22, Romans 5:2, Romans 6:23, Romans 7.4, Romans 8.9, Romans 8:24, Romans 12:5, Romans 15:12, Colossians 1:27, Colossians 2:2-3, 1 Timothy 1:1, 1 Peter 1:13-23).
+This hope, comes from God our Father, and this is the hope that we rejoice in, “Christ in you, the hope of glory.”

-Hope does not put us to shame because God’s love has been poured into our hearts through the Holy Spirit who God has given us (Psalms 119:116, Hebrews 10:12-25, Hebrews 12:28-29), this hope that we have is an active hope, by the works that we do reflect “the glory to God” through the light of our Lord Jesus Christ in us (Psalms 22:19-24, Psalms 86:8-13, Matthew 5:5-16, John 15:8-11, John 17;1, Romans 8:24-28, 2 Corinthians 4:13-15, 2 Corinthians 9:8-9, Ephesians 1:6-2:10, Ephesians 5:8, Philippians 1:8-11, Philippians 2.13-16, 1 Thessalonians 4:7-12, 2 Thessalonians 3:13, Titus 3:8, Titus 3:14, Hebrews 13:20-21, 1 Peter 2:11-12, 1 Peter 3:13-18, 1 Peter 4:12-19).
+Hope does not put us to shame because God’s love has been poured into our hearts through the Holy Spirit who God has given us (Psalms 119:116, Hebrews 10:12-25, Hebrews 12:28-29), this hope that we have is an active hope, by the works that we do reflect “the glory to God” through the light of our Lord Jesus Christ in us (Psalms 22:22-24, Psalms 86:8-13, Matthew 5:5-16, John 15:8-11, John 17:1, Romans 8:24-28, 2 Corinthians 4:13-15, 2 Corinthians 9:8-9, Ephesians 1:6-2:10, Ephesians 5:8, Philippians 1:8-11, Philippians 2.13-16, 1 Thessalonians 4:1-18, 2 Thessalonians 3:1-5, Titus 3:8, Titus 3:14, Hebrews 13:20-21, 1 Peter 2:11-12, 1 Peter 3:13-18 NASB, 1 Peter 4:12-19).

-The hope is life eternal with God (Matthew 19:16, Matthew 19:29, Matthew 25:46, John 3:16, Romans 2:7, Ephesians 3:11, 2 Thessalonians 2:16, 1 Timothy 1:16, 1 Timothy 6:11-19, Titus 3:4-8, Hebrews 5:7-10, 1 John 1:1-4, 1 John 2:20-25, 1 John 5:11-13, 1 John 5:20).
+The hope that we have is the hope of eternal life with God the Father, Our Lord Christ Jesus and the Holy Spirit and all the blessed in the new heavens and new earth (Isaiah 65:17, Isaiah 66:22, Matthew 19:16, Matthew 19:29, Matthew 25:46, John 3:16, Romans 2:7, 2 Thessalonians 2:16-17, 1 Timothy 1:16, 1 Timothy 6:11-19, Titus 3:4-8, Hebrews 5:7-10, Hebrews 12:18-29, 2 Peter 3:13, 1 John 1:1-4, 1 John 2:20-25, 1 John 5:11-13, 1 John 5:20, Revelation 21:1).